 Why Costco's Chicken Sandwich Fillets Are A Bit Of A Gamble According To Customers

 Costco has many great must-buy products, but there are others that are best left on the shelf.
-They may seem like the perfect item to make an at-home chicken sandwich with, but Costco's Kirkland lightly breaded chicken fillets are receiving mixed reviews online.
-The Kirkland breaded fillets come in a 3 pound bag for just under $16, and while they may be a good deal, they're not always the best tasting.
-Customer reviews are mixed.
-According to social media reviews, some find these fillets to be a low-effort dinner staple, while others claim these fillets have chewy pieces and weird textures.
-One customer even found a mushy consistency inside their chicken breast, making it completely inedible.
-Next time we're at Costco, we'll consider keeping these fillets out of our carts.
+Costco's Kirkland lightly breaded chicken fillets are one of those products.
+They may seem perfect for a homemade chicken sandwich, they're receiving mixed reviews online.
+The Kirkland breaded fillets come in a 3 pound bag for just under $16, and while they may be a good deal and handy for a quick meal, they're not always the best tasting.

-Most of the complaints seem to stem from the off-putting consistency, but others aren't a fan of the high sodium content, which is 940 milligrams per fillet.
+Most of the complaints seem to stem from the off-putting texture of the meat, but others aren't a fan of the high sodium content, which is 940 milligrams per fillet.
+"I'm usually the last one in my group or family to complain that something is too salty, but these are over the top," wrote one Redditor.
 A similar Costco product, the Kirkland breaded chicken chunks, have had the same problem, and customers have noticed a change in the taste over time.
-Sodium aside, others say these fillets are moist and crispy, and have never had issues with texture or suspicious pieces.
-Many customers seem to prefer the Just Bare brand fillets, which you can find at Costco, and these may be a better option to avoid a rubbery chicken experience.
+Sodium aside, others say these fillets are moist and crispy, and have not had issues with texture or suspicious pieces.

 Should you skip Costco's chicken fillets altogether?